GSA/plainlanguage.gov/_pages/guidelines/design/index.md

 ## Before you finish

-- Take a long look at the appearance of the letter for eye-appeal
+- Take a long look at the appearance of the item for eye-appeal.
-- Be sure the letter does not look visually confusing
+- Be sure it doesn't look visually confusing.
-- Don't overuse layout and typographical devices
+- Don't overuse layout and typographical devices.
-- Check for odd shapes (the "hourglass effect") that may have unintentionally been created as you composed the letter
+- Check for odd shapes (the "hourglass effect") that may have unintentionally been created.